jOOQ/jOOQ-mcve/README.md

 ## How to submit your MCVE

 Found a way to reproduce the issue using the above procedure?
 Excellent!
-Now:
+Now, either commit the change to your fork:

 ```
 git add .